codecentric-oss/niceml/docs/write-custom-pipeline.md

     metrics: [ "accuracy" ]
 ```

-You might have noticed, that we did not give a plain directory definition to tell
+You might have noticed, that you did not give a plain directory definition to tell
 niceml where the training images are stored.
-Instead, we define the datasets within
+Instead, you define the datasets within
 a configuration yaml in `configs/shared/datasets/dataset_kaggle_flowers.yaml`.
 For now,
-we will use as the same configuration as in `dataset_cls_test.yaml`
+use the same configuration as in `dataset_cls_test.yaml`

 ## Step 4: Configure the prediction operation
-We create `configs/ops/prediction/op_prediction_cls_binary_flowers.yaml` and use
+Create `configs/ops/prediction/op_prediction_cls_binary_flowers.yaml` and use
 `op_prediction_cls.yaml` as a template.

-Here, we only have to change the definition of the training, validation and test datasets with
+Here, only change the definition of the training, validation and test datasets with
 the yaml we wrote in the step before (`dataset_kaggle_flowers.yaml`).
 The prediction configuration should look like this: